AndrianH18/espdrone-aruco-ros/README.md

-# uavionics-dip-ros
+# espdrone-aruco-ros
-This reposiroty contains ROS packages for ESP-drone camera data processing for the NTU EEE UAVIONICS DIP project.
+This reposiroty contains ROS packages for ESP-drone camera data processing for ArUco marker detection for the NTU EEE UAVIONICS DIP project.

 The packages here (as well as `aruco-3.1.12` and `librealsense`, the two required dependencies not in this repository) have been tested on **Ubuntu 20.04 and ROS Noetic**.

 ## Overview
 The packages in this repository allow for **processing the camera data from multiple ESP-drones concurrently**, specifically to:
-* Obtain the camera stream from HTTP
 * Process the camera image using ROS `image_proc`, e.g. for camera undistortion
 * Perform pose estimation (position and orientation) of the camera/drone using multiple [ArUco](https://www.uco.es/investiga/grupos/ava/node/26) fiducial markers scattered across the drone's environment, forming a [marker map](http://www.uco.es/investiga/grupos/ava/node/57)